 - Lead nationwide, regional and local training sessions for Chapter staff and volunteers.

 - Participate as a member of the team to develop and deliver curriculum year-round, including identifying key growth opportunities.

-- Lead consulting and training efforts with assigned Chapter walk programs.
+- Support consulting and training efforts with assigned Chapter walk programs.

-- Lead development of nationwide on-boarding and training curriculum for Walk to End Alzheimer’s including face to face trainings, web based trainings and additional resources and support.
+- Support development of nationwide on-boarding and training curriculum for Walk to End Alzheimer’s including face to face trainings, web based trainings and additional resources and support

 - Bachelor’s degree.

-- 5 years national or regional event management and training experience required in a non-profit environment.
+- 5 years event management and training experience required in a non-profit environment.

 Knowledge, Skills and Abilities

 - Successful experience of organizing Walk events with ability to adapt to the program appropriately to our organization.